-- to lifetime ECL, except for the following, for which they are measured as 12-month ECL: - Debt investment securities that are determined to have low credit risk at the reporting date; and - Other financial instruments on which credit risk has not increased significantly since their initial recognition 12-month ECL are the portion of ECL that result from default events on a financial instrument that are possible within the 12 months after the reporting date.
+The Group measures loss allowances at an amount equal to lifetime ECL, except for the following, for which they are measured as 12-month ECL:

+- Debt investment securities that are determined to have low credit risk at the reporting date; and - · Other financial instruments on which credit risk has not increased significantly since their initial recognition

+12-month ECL are the portion of ECL that result from default events on a financial instrument that are possible within the 12 months after the reporting date.
+Financial instrument for which a 12-month ECL is recognised are referred to as 'stage 1 financial instruments'.